Sponsor and status

 Sponsor.
 Representative for Massachusetts's 2nd congressional district.
 Democrat.

 Length: 4 pages

-This resolution was introduced on February 28, 2013, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 28, 2013, in a previous session of Congress, but it did not receive a vote.

 Feb 28, 2013

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.